clean-code-craft-tcq-7/simple-monitor-in-py-KarthikeyaniShanmugam/README.md

-Note: The Extensions that I seleceted:
+# Please Note: The Extensions that I seleceted: -->
       Extension 1: Early Warning
       Extension 2: Support a language in addition to English